Washington Suburban Sanitary Commission (WSSC)

 CRI prepared a Joint Permit Application (JPA) to submit to the U.S. Army Corps of Engineers and the Maryland Department of the Environment (MDE) for review.
 As part of the JPA submittal, CRI prepared the wetland delineation report, including wetland mapping, detailed impact plates, and impact summary tables based on rehabilitation design and access plans.
 CRI also conducted a jurisdictional determination (JD) for all wetlands and waterways located within the project areas.

-CRI is also preparing permit ready design plans for nine channel relocations associated with stream impacts or infrastructure conflict resolution.
+CRI also prepared permit ready design plans for 9 channel relocations associated with stream impacts or infrastructure conflict resolution.
 These designs aim to protect infrastructure in an environmentally sensitive way, while also improving the ecosystem where possible.
 To support the design development, CRI conducted stream assessments that included the collection of geomorphic parameters such as cross sectional area, bankfull elevation, water-surface and streambed slopes and streambed particle sizes and class.
 CRI collated and analyzed the geomorphic data and prepared appropriate remedial designs for each of the impacted sites.
 HEC-RAS and other hydraulic modeling were performed to support the design.
 The permit ready design package includes a final design report, proposed grading plans, stream profile, stream cross sections, typical sections, stream stabilization details, erosion and sediment control notes and details, specifications, and construction cost estimates.
-A draft was submitted to WSSC for review and will be revised for final submittal once comments are received.
+The final permit ready design package was submitted to WSSC.